 Baked Goat Cheese Dip

-Baked Goat Cheese Dip combines goat cheese, cream cheese, half and half, and maple syrup with charred Brussels Sprouts.
-This easy appetizer is sweet and savory and we’re obsessed!
+This Baked Goat Cheese Dip combines a tangy, bubbly goat cheese mixture with sweet fig jam and crunchy nuts.
+This five ingredient appetizer is the perfect combination of sweet and savory – and we’re obsessed!

 Warm Goat Cheese Dip